 extensive and successful surveys for wiminyji, extending the known range of the species significantly; and

 ongoing surveys for Pilbara leaf-nosed bats and night parrots.

 New and innovative ways of blending Western science with traditional Martu knowledge continue to be developed and trialled.
-Supported by The Nature Conservancy (TNC), Martu rangers have worked with Dr Anja Skroblin from the University of Melbourne to create a new Mankarr monitoring methodology.
+Supported by The Nature Conservancy, Martu rangers have worked with Dr Anja Skroblin from the University of Melbourne to create a new mankarr monitoring methodology.
 The new method aims to draw on the tracking skills and traditional ecological knowledge of the rangers whilst maintaining scientific rigour and meeting the challenge of monitoring the species over a vast area.

 Recently, KJ has contributed data from 945 threatened species surveys, collected over a six-year period, for inclusion in the Rangelands NRM Nature Map database.
-The database aims to map WA’s biodiversity, thus highlighting the conservation value of Martu country and areas in need of protection and management.
+The database aims to map West Australia's biodiversity, thus highlighting the conservation value of Martu country and areas in need of protection and management.